kpeluso/vyper-dynamic-array/README.md

 # Vyper Dynamic Arrays

-Library for dynamic arrays in Vyper.
+Library for dynamic arrays in Vyper

 ## Installation